Mastering the Flash

 Off-centre flash

 Once you’ve got an external flashgun, you can start to experiment with freeing up your flash and positioning it away from the camera.
-In the example image below, the photographer will create a soft lighting on the right side of their face, which could balance out the sun on the left of the subject or, if there is no sunshine, create a dynamically lit image.
+In the example image below, the photographer will create soft lighting on the right side of their face, which could balance out the sun on the left of the subject or, if there is no sunshine, create a dynamically lit image.

-This idea can also be transferred to multiple flashguns.
+This idea can also be transferred to multiple flash guns.
 You can use more than one at a time to create a huge variety of exposure settings.
 Placing a flashgun at the side of a subject and one behind them will light them up from the side, but also create a backlight.

 Final thoughts